 As a volunteer, you’ll have the chance to meet and help runners and spectators.
 If you have a great personality, a strong work ethic and an interest in having fun, these volunteer opportunities are for you.

 There is a role for everyone!
-Sign up with friends, family, co-workers, schools and churches.
+Encourage your friends, family and co-workers to sign up with you.

 - Volunteers must carry a photo ID with them at all times during their assignment and be prepared to show this to race officials and security personnel, upon request.

-- Volunteers must wear their Marathon of the Treasure Coast 2017 volunteer sweatshirt/t-shirt.
+- Volunteers must wear their Marathon of the Treasure Coast 2019 volunteer t-shirt.

-- If at any time during your assignment you have a problem, notify your team captain immediately, who will inform the proper authorities.
+- If at any time during your assignment you have a problem, notify your Route Team Leader immediately, who will inform the proper authorities.

-- Dress appropriately casual and for the weather.
-Wear comfortable shoes.
+- Dress appropriately for the event and the weather.
+Wear comfortable shoes, hat, sunglasses, etc.